-The Joint Canada-Israel Health Research Program (JCIHRP) is a seven-year, CAD35-million partnership between the International Development Research Centre (IDRC), the Azrieli Foundation, the Canadian Institutes of Health Research (CIHR) and the Israel Science Foundation (ISF) that draws on the scientific strengths of Canadian and Israeli researchers in the broad field of biomedicine.
-The program will fund 30 collaborative projects involving researchers from Canada and Israel, as well as collaborators from low- and middle-income countries.
+The Joint Canada-Israel Health Research Program is a seven-year, CA$35 million partnership between IDRC, the Israel Science Foundation, the Azrieli Foundation, and the Canadian Institutes of Health Research that draws on the scientific strengths of Canadian and Israeli researchers in the broad field of biomedical science.
+It is expected to fund up to 30 collaborative projects involving researchers from Canada and Israel, as well as from low and middle-income countries.

 - 5th call (2019) – Metabolism

-The following list of selected projects is in alphabetical order according to the Canadian nominated principal investigator's surname.
+The following list of projects is in alphabetical order (according to the Canadian nominated principal investigator’s last name):

 Researchers: Dr John Dick (University Health Network, University of Toronto); Dr Tsvee Lapidot (Weizmann Institute, Israel); and Dr Eugenia Flores-Figueroa (Oncology Hospital of the Instituto Mexicano del Seguro Social, Mexico).

 - The two faces of endogenous DNA editing enzymes: promoting genome mutations as well as genome repair